Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies: Results

 \subsubsection{High-metallicity star formation}

 Here, we scrutinize the evolution of stellar metallicity by tracking the star-forming environment, gas, and metal reservoirs within a progenitor halo.
 Since the metallicity evolution in most progenitor halos exhibits a similar monotonically increasing pattern, we focus on {\sc prog2} of {\sc Halo5} as a representative example.
 In the top panel of Fig.~\ref{fig:Halo5_mh2.png}, we display the mass evolution of gas (solid line) and metal (dotted line) within the progenitor halo as a function of cosmic time.
 We calculate the mass within 0.1 (cyan), 0.3 (grey), and 1 $R_{\rm vir}$ (black), respectively.
-This approach is taken because most stars form in the central region ($r_{\rm star} < 0.3 R_{\rm vir}$), where star formation is suppressed if there is insufficient gas.
-In the bottom panel, we show the metallicity of stars as a function of their formation time, focusing on the evolution of in situ stars.
-Blue crosses represent pop III stars, Pop II individual stars that explode as SNe are indicated by red crosses, and Pop II SSP stars that survive to $z = 0$ are depicted in grey circles.
+This approach is taken because most stars form in the central region ($r_{\rm star} < 0.3 \ R_{\rm vir}$), where star formation is suppressed if there is insufficient gas.
+In the middle panel, we show the metallicity of stars as a function of their formation time, focusing only on the evolution of in situ stars.
+Blue crosses represent Pop III stars; red crosses indicate Pop II individual stars that explode as SN; and grey circles denote Pop II SSP stars that survive to $z=0$.
+Finally, the bottom panel presents the star formation rate of these stars.